csci-1301/csci-1301.github.io/lectures/140_arrays/readme.md

 Console.WriteLine($"The lowest-priced item is {lowestItem}");
 ```

-Note that the `lowestItem` variable needs to be initialized to refer to an `Item` object before we can call the `GetPrice()` method on it; we can't call `GetPrice()` if `lowestItem` is `null`.
+Note that the `lowestItem` variable needs to be initialized to refer to an `Item` object before we can call the `GetPrice()` method on it; we cannot call `GetPrice()` if `lowestItem` is `null`.
 We could try to create an `Item` object with the "highest possible" price, but a simpler approach is to initialize `lowestItem` with `items[0]`.
 As long as the array has at  least one element, `0` is a valid index, and the first item in the array can be our first "guess" at the lowest-priced item.

 ## Changing the Size